The Return

 deal done sooner rather than later."

-hesitation in the redhead.
+flicker of hesitation in the redhead.
 "A date with Usagi."

 "Date?"
 Setsuna